Kid-friendly Museums and Attractions

 Tulsa Area

-The Sherwin Miller Museum of Jewish Art is a place where Jewish art, history, culture and identity collide.
 Boasting the largest collection of Judaica in the southwest, the SMMJA offers a glimpse into the history and traditions of the Jewish people.
+The museum also features the Herman and Kate Kaiser Holocaust Exhibition.

 Explore the history of Broken Arrow through rotating and permanent exhibits.
 Notable features include the Old Town Hall Jail Cell and Childers Cabin, as well as a “Made in Oklahoma” gift shop.